CFD-GO/TCLB/README.md

 ### Supported architectures
 This code is designed to run on **Linux** with **CUDA**.
 We strongly recommend using Linux for compilation, computation and postprocessing.

-Nevertheless, TCLB can be compiled on Windows (CPU only), using the [Windows Subsystem for Linux](https://pl.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
-It also can be compiled on MacOS (also CPU only).
+Nevertheless, TCLB can be compiled on Windows using the [Windows Subsystem for Linux](https://pl.wikipedia.org/wiki/Windows_Subsystem_for_Linux), with CUDA supported on some system configurations (see [nVidia's website](https://docs.nvidia.com/cuda/wsl-user-guide/index.html) for more info).
+It also can be compiled on MacOS (CPU only).
 Both Debian and Red Hat based Linux distributions are supported by the `install.sh` script described below, as is MacOS (with `brew` package manager).

 ### Dependencies